 Robert Morris.
 Litanies.
 1963.
-Lead over wood with steel ring, 27 keys, and brass lock, 12 x 7\% x 2\% in.
+Lead over wood with steel ring, 27 keys, and brass lock, $12 \times 7\% \times 2\%$ in.
 The Museum of Modern Art, New York, Gift of Philip Johnson.

-Robert Morris.
+Statement of Esthetic Withdrawal The undersigned, ROBERT MORRIS, being e matel construction embitles LITAN/ES issoribed in the annexed Exhibit A, hereby with sais construction all esthetic quality and content and declares that from the date bereaf sale no such quality and content, ted: November / 5, 1963 Clar Moni bort Morria Robert Morris.
 Statement of Esthetic Withdrawal from Document, two-part work.
 1963.
 Typed and notarized statement on paper.
 The Museum of Modern Art, New York, Gift of Philip Johnson.